 Many of our teachers are ambitious and excited about leading other activities outside of their primary teaching job.
 While some are concerned about finances, working a second job would not be possible during your first two years in the program.
 Between coursework and training, there is rarely enough time to balance the demands of a second job but in the third and fourth years, your time is yours to do with as you please.
 If you'd like to coach or lead a club after your second year with Urban Teachers, we say "Definitely!"
 We have many Fellows who take on leadership/coaching/mentoring roles in years three and four.

 Performance assessments are used frequently throughout your time with Urban Teachers as a way to help develop you on your path to becoming a great teacher.
-We utilize a tool we call the Teacher Practice Rubric for evaluations, which you can find here.
+We utilize a tool we call the Teacher Practice Rubric for evaluations, which you can find a sample here.

 We have worked closely with partners from Westat and Education Analytics to refine and strengthen a set of measures that fairly assess teacher effectiveness for this high-stakes decision.
 We plan to only recommend teachers for certification who meet high expectations for classroom performance across three measures: